 But enough about the aesthetics, we all know it’s what’s inside that counts.

-- Earn 35,000 bonus Aeroplan points after spending $3,000 within the first three months
+- Earn 55,000 Aeroplan points after spending $6,000 in net purchases on your Card within the first 6 months of Cardmembership

 - 3x points per dollar on eligible purchases from Air Canada and Air Canada Vacations